MileHacker Logo

 Mail & Courier

-• Correo de México: The national postal service is available for postcards or packages, but it can be slow for international mail.
+• Correo de México: The national postal service can be used for postcards or packages, but it can be slow for mail to other countries.

 • Private Couriers: Services like DHL, FedEx, and UPS are more expensive but offer faster and more dependable international delivery.